 Prerequisite: Concurrent enrollment in the third semester of the Nursing Program.
-Lecture 1 hour.

-An elective, but strongly recommended instructor guided course to facilitate enrichment, tutorial study, the utilization of independent learning, and numing skills practice.
+An elective, but strongly recommended instructor guided course to facilitate enrichment, tutorial study, the utilization of independent learning, and nursing skills practice.

 450 Clinical Nursing Preceptorship (3)

 Prerequisite: Completion of the second or third semester of the Nursing Program or the equivalent.
 Laboratory 8 hours.